ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-03-22-git-reset-and-git-revert-managing-mistakes-in-git.md

 {%- endhighlight -%}

 ### Hard reset
-A hard reset moves the HEAD pointer to a specified commit and resets both the staging area and working directory to match.
+A hard reset moves the HEAD pointer to the specified commit and resets both the staging area and working directory to match.
 Any changes made after this commit will be permanently discarded.

 {%- highlight bash -%}
 git reset --hard <commit-hash>